opal/opal/README.md

 * **opal** opal additions/special behaviour in the runtime/corelib
 * **cli** specs for opal lib (parser, lexer, grammar, compiler etc)

+## Browser support

+* Internet Explorer 6+
+* Firefox (Current - 1) or Current
+* Chrome (Current - 1) or Current
+* Safari 5.1+
+* Opera 12.1x or (Current - 1) or Current

+Any problem above browsers should be considered and reported as a bug.

+(Current - 1) or Current denotes that we support the current stable version of the browser and the version that preceded it.
+For example, if the current version of a browser is 24.x, we support the 24.x and 23.x versions.

+12.1x or (Current - 1) or Current denotes that we support Opera 12.1x as well as last 2 versions of Opera.
+For example, if the current Opera version is 20.x, we support Opera 12.1x, 19.x and 20.x but not Opera 15.x through 18.x.

+Cross-browser testing sponsored by [BrowserStack](http://browserstack.com).

 ## License

 (The MIT License)